 The night is still.
-A light is on and all the trucks are out the bays.
+A light is on.
+Trucks are out the bays.
+Cartoony faces and ghosts in empty seats on unassembled carnival rides stare back in the dark.
 Someone’s cooking at the Fair Haven firehouse.
 It’s fair time.

 It’s a comforting sight for the kid in this native Fair Havenite — a haunting of the best kind.